Selling final expense insurance CAN be a lucrative and rewarding career.

 I get asked this question a lot:

-“Can I sell final expense insurance from home?”
+“Can I sell final expense insurance from home over the phone?”

 After clarifying, agents express their interested in final expense telesales over selling final expense insurance face-to-face.